 2. Be an Early Bird

-Organized early birds can worm their way into significant deals and discounts, said Melissa da Silva, president of the travel company Trafalgar USA.
+Planning ahead can also save big bucks when traveling, and early birds can worm their way into significant deals and discounts, said Melissa da Silva, president of travel company Trafalgar USA.

 “Booking with plenty of lead time can lead to huge savings for travelers,” da Silva said.
-“Airlines and train companies are renowned for increasing fares the closer to travel time, while guided vacation [providers] such as Trafalgar offer savings of 7.5 percent to 10 percent when booked up to a year in advance.”
+“Airlines and train companies are renowned for increasing fares the closer to travel time, while guided vacation [providers] such as Trafalgar offer savings of 7.5% to 10% when booked up to a year in advance.”

 “These are significant savings, representing hundreds of dollars, simply by being organized and getting in early,” da Silva said.